Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/characters/Orge-character-alignment.rst

  - a **psychosocial** balance, which ranges continuously from lawful to chaotic:

 	1. *lawful*: loyal, reliable, rational, stable, logical, having respect for all kinds of rules, but also dull, predictable, narrow-minded, unimaginative

 	2. *neutral*: balanced, but also indifferent or lacking the capacity to judge

 	3. *chaotic*: original, free, surprising, creative, but also offensive, changing, untrustworthy, disturbing, contradictory, disorderly, arbitrary

 See also the  nine combinations, as detailed this Wikipedia `article <http://en.wikipedia.org/wiki/Alignment_(Dungeons_%26_Dragons)#Alignments>`_, in the rather close context of *Dungeons & Dragons*.

-Good and evil characters cannot join the same party.
+Good and evil characters should have difficulties in joining the same party.